Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 - Indiana has covered the spread twice this season.

-- The Hoosiers have been underdogs by 7.5 points or more three times this year and have not covered the spread once.
+- The Hoosiers have yet to cover the spread this year when underdogs by 7.5 points or more in three chances.

-- Indiana's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

 - Indiana is 2-2 against the spread and 2-2 overall in games when it puts up more than 19.2 points.